_0001 — How Memex Came to Be

 The systems became increasingly sophisticated.

-And every session still ended the same way:
+And every interrupted session still ended the same way:

 The systems could generate intelligence-like behavior inside a session.